aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solution-procedures-and-functions/gmp_solution_getmemoryused.rst

 .. note::

-    For CPLEX and GUROBI, AIMMS calculates the memory in use based on the virtual memory used by the process.
+    For CPLEX and Gurobi, AIMMS calculates the memory in use based on the virtual memory used by the process.
 This approach is not reliable for asynchronous solver sessions.